Union Station (Meridian, Mississippi): Funding

 The Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA) provides funding for transportation capital improvement projects which promote multi-modal facilities and for the preservation of historic transportation structures.
 The city was awarded $5.1 million in federal and state grants, including the first ISTEA grant ever awarded by the state for a historic reconstruction project.
 All of this money was funneled directly into construction costs.

 Local financial aid was provided through Certificates of Participation (COPs), a state-authorized funding mechanism that allows the city to lease the facility from a non-profit corporation that, in turn, sells shares of the lease to financial institutions.

 In 1993, Transportation Enhancement funds for the preservation of historic transportation structures under the Surface Transportation Program of ISTEA were approved by the Mississippi Department of Transportation for this project at the request of the City of Meridian.
 The project involved several constituents in an undertaking that had a total construction price tag of approximately $6.5 million, including $5.1 million in federal and state contributions, $1.3 million from the city, and $431,000 in contributions from Amtrak.

 Design and development

 To begin the process, a design team of joint venture architects, consultant specialists, and engineering consultants commissioned by the city held a series of town meetings as a means of discussing conceptual design concerns with the Study Committee.
 Conceptual drawings were developed to relate the character of the project and to outline the major components of the MMTC.

 The MMTC occupies four city blocks.
-The Alabama Great Southern Railroad Company donated 6 acre of the project site.
+The Alabama Great Southern Railroad, a subsidiary of Norfolk Southern, donated 6 acre of the project site.
 From east to west, the facilities involved in the Union Station site plan are as follows: